shenyangjiang93/ShenyangJiang/index.md

 ### Publication

-**The Effect of Customer and Supplier Concentrations on Firm Resilience during The COVID‐19 Pandemic: Resource Dependence and Power Balancing.** _Journal of Operations Management, 2023,_ Jiang, S., Andy, C.L, Yeung., Han, Z., Huo, B.
+**The Effect of Customer and Supplier Concentrations on Firm Resilience during The COVID‐19 Pandemic: Resource Dependence and Power Balancing.** _Journal of Operations Management, 2023,_ with Andy, C.L, Yeung., Han, Z., Huo, B.

 **Rigidity in Crisis: The Impact of OHSAS 18001 Certification on Production Repurposing in COVID-19.** _Production and Operations Management, 2025,_ with Ye, Y., Fan, D., Huo, B., Liu, M.